-Thanks to the mechanical power generated by steam replacing the manpower gave people the opportunity to have coffee break.
+Thanks to the mechanical power generated by steam replacing the manpower gave people the opportunity to have a coffee break.

 It took more than a century to have the next change on stage by the introduction of mass manufacturing and electric power.

 USA and Germany took the leadership of technology from England especially in the chemical, petroleum and automotive industries.
 The first giants of industry popped up in those countries.

 In the second half of the past century computers and automation tools changed the industry third time by achieving higher capacity with higher efficiencies in manufacturing.
 In this article, we are not going to discuss if the increased volumes of manufacturing plants were required by the market or the volume increase together with price/cost decrease created a bigger demand in the market.
 However, we will discuss the next step.

 What will be the next step?

 Nowadays, we are taking this a bit further than minimising our physical efforts to the level of inactivity and looking for the ways for ‘ruling the world’ from our couch.